Indoor sports to keep you fit this winter

-If you’d prefer to stay closer to home, why not set up a ping pong table in your rec room or garage?
-Kids love this game, so it’s perfect for keeping the whole family entertained on a cold, snowy afternoon.
+If you’d prefer to stay closer to home, why not set up a ping-pong table in your rec room or garage?
+Kids love the game, so it’s perfect for keeping the whole family entertained on a cold, snowy afternoon.
 Table tennis is also more physically challenging than it seems, so everyone will get a good workout while playing.
-When choosing a ping pong table, you’ll want to take into account the ages and heights of the players.
-Some tables are shorter and more narrow than standard adult tables, making them easier for young children to use.
+When choosing a ping-pong table, you’ll want to take into account the ages and heights of the players.
+Some tables are shorter and narrower than standard adult tables, making them easier for young children to use.

 You may also like to read:

 One set of this action-packed indoor sport will have you breaking a serious sweat, regardless of how cold it is outside.
 Can’t find a squash partner?
-Go solo!
-One of the major benefits of squash is that it can be practiced alone.
-If you’re friends and family are unavailable for a game, there’s nothing preventing you from heading to the nearest indoor court to practice drills and try out new shots or asking someone at the venue to join you for a game.
+Go solo or join a friendly tournament!
+If your friends and family are unavailable for a game, there’s nothing preventing you from heading to the nearest court to practice drills, trying out new shots or asking someone at the venue to join you for a game.
 And if you need a lesson or two to improve your game, check out Kijiji for a squash instructor.

-Staying committed to regular physical activity during the colder months can be challenging, but you don’t have to let winter put a damper on your favourite activities and sports.
-This indoor winter sports list should inspire you to make this winter season your most active one yet.
+Staying committed to regular physical activity during the colder months can be challenging, but don’t let winter put a damper on your favourite activities and sports.
+This list should inspire you to make this season your most active one yet.
 And to make sure you’re in shape for your indoor sport of choice, why not check out a personal trainer or pick up some handy home gym equipment?